 General.
-On June 30, 2022, MSG National Properties, LLC ("MSG National Properties"), MSG Entertainment Group, LLC and certain subsidiaries of MSG National Properties entered into a credit agreement with JP Morgan Chase Bank, N.A., as administrative agent and the lenders and L/C issuers party thereto (as amended, the "National Properties Credit Agreement"), providing for a five-year, \$650,000 senior secured term loan facility (the "National Properties Term Loan Facility") and a five-year, \$100,000 revolving credit facility (the "National Properties Revolving Credit Facility" and, together with the National Properties Term Loan Facility, the "National Properties Facilities").
-In connection with the MSGE Distribution, the National Properties Credit Agreement was amended to replace MSG Entertainment Group, LLC with MSG Entertainment Holdings as the parent guarantor.
-As of June 30, 2023, outstanding letters of credit were \$8,382 and the remaining balance available under the National Properties Revolving Credit Facility was \$74,518.
+MSG National Properties, LLC ("MSG National Properties"), MSG Entertainment Holdings and certain subsidiaries of MSG National Properties are party to a credit agreement dated June 30, 2022 with JP Morgan Chase Bank, N.A., as administrative agent and the lenders and letter of credit issuers party thereto (as amended, the "National Properties Credit Agreement"), providing for a five-year, \$650,000 senior secured term loan facility (the "National Properties Term Loan Facility") and a five-year, \$150,000 revolving credit facility (the "National Properties Revolving Credit Facility" and, together with the National Properties Term Loan Facility, the "National Properties Facilities").
+Up to \$25,000 of the National Properties Revolving Credit Facility is available for the issuance of letters of credit.
+As of June 30, 2024, outstanding letters of credit were \$18,826 and the remaining balance available under the National Properties Revolving Credit Facility was \$131,174.

 Proceeds.
 The proceeds of the National Properties Facilities were used on the closing date to repay in full the obligations outstanding under MSG National Properties' prior term loan facility (the "Prior National Properties Loan Facility") and to pay fees and expenses in connection with the National Properties Facilities and the refinancing of the Prior National Properties Loan Facility.
-Up to \$25,000 of the National Properties Revolving Credit Facility is available for the issuance of letters of credit.
 Proceeds of the National Properties Revolving Credit Facility may be used to fund working capital needs, for general corporate purposes of MSG National Properties and its subsidiaries and to make distributions to MSG Entertainment Holdings.

 Interest Rates.
-Borrowings under the current National Properties Facilities bear interest at a floating rate, which at the option of MSG National Properties may be either (a) a base rate plus an applicable margin ranging from 1.50% to 2.50% per annum, determined based on the total leverage ratio of MSG National Properties and its restricted subsidiaries (the "National Properties Base Rate"), or (b) Term SOFR plus an applicable margin ranging from 2.50% to 3.50% per annum, determined based on the total leverage ratio of MSG National Properties and its restricted subsidiaries (the "National Properties SOFR Rate").
-As of June 30, 2023, the additional rate used in calculating the floating rate was (i) 2.50% per annum for borrowings bearing the National Properties Base Rate, and (ii) 5.20% per annum for borrowings bearing the National Properties to pay a commitment fee ranging from 0.30% to 0.50% in respect of the daily unused commitments under the National Properties Revolving Credit Facility.
+Borrowings under the current National Properties Facilities bear interest at a floating rate, which at the option of MSG National Properties may be either (a) a base rate plus an applicable margin ranging from 1.50% to 2.50% per annum, determined based on the total leverage ratio of MSG National Properties and its restricted subsidiaries, or (b) adjusted Term SOFR (i.e., Term SOFR plus 0.10%) plus an applicable margin ranging from 2.50% to 3.50% per annum, determined based on the total leverage ratio of MSG National Properties and its restricted subsidiaries.
+The National Properties Credit Agreement requires MSG National Properties to pay a commitment fee ranging from 0.30% to 0.50% in respect of the daily unused commitments under the National Properties Revolving Credit Facility.
 MSG National Properties is also required to pay customary letter of credit fees, as well as fronting fees, to banks that issue letters of credit pursuant to the National Properties Credit Agreement.
-The interest rate on the National Properties Facilities as of June 30, 2023 was 7.70%.
+The interest rate on the National Properties Facilities as of June 30, 2024 was 7.94%.